Louisville and Nashville class M-1: Construction

 The first two batches were built by Baldwin Locomotive Works during World War II.
 The first batch of ten (Nos.
 1950–1959) was constructed in 1942.
 Upon arrival to the L&N, these were initially employed on high-speed freight service.
 The second batch also consisted of ten members (Nos.
 1960–1969).
 These were built in 1944 and were pressed into passenger service.
 The third batch consisted of twenty-two locomotives built by Lima in 1949 (Nos.
 1970–1991).
-These were the second to last class of Berkshires to be built and ordered by Lima, the last being the New York, Chicago and St. Louis Railroad S-3 Class, with the last member, No. 779, still around today.
+These were the second to last class of Berkshires to be built and ordered by Lima, the last being the New York, Chicago and St. Louis Railroad S-3 Class.
 The Big Emmas proved to be the most expensive Berkshires built due to the fact that they were fitted with every refinement known to the steam locomotive builder's craft.
 These included roller bearings, cast-steel frames and cylinders, large fireboxes, and a large boiler capacity.
 Upon arrival to the L&N, the M-1s lacked trailing truck booster units.
 However, C-2-L units were soon fitted.

 Big Emma vs Van Sweringen Berkshires

-The "Big Emmas" bore a strong resemblance to the Van Sweringen Berkshires, which were Berkshires designed for the Nickel Plate Road, Wheeling and Lake Erie Railway, Pere Marquette Railway, and Chesapeake and Ohio Railway, all being based on the Erie Railroad’s 2-8-4s, which also influenced the C&O’s T-1 class 2-10-4s.
+The "Big Emmas" bore a strong resemblance to the Van Sweringen Berkshires, which were Berkshires designed for the Nickel Plate Road, Wheeling and Lake Erie Railway, Pere Marquette Railway, and Chesapeake and Ohio Railway.
+The first of these classes was the Nickel Plate Road S Class, which was based on the C&O’s T-1 class 2-10-4s.
+The T-1s were also based on the Erie Railroad S-3 Class 2-8-4s.
 Both designs used 69-inch driving wheels, the same tube diameter, and the same number and size of the flues.
-They also had the same cylinder diameter as the Nickel Plate Road Berkshires and the Wheeling & Lake Erie K-1s.
-The Nickel Plate Road S-2s and Chesapeake & Ohio K-4s, the latter of which called their 2-8-4s "Kanawhas", were also equipped with roller bearings like with the Big Emmas.
+They also had the same cylinder bore as the Nickel Plate Road Berkshires and the Wheeling & Lake Erie K-1s, the latter of which were effectively copies of the Nickel Plate Road S Class.
+The Nickel Plate Road S-2s and Chesapeake & Ohio K-4s, which called their 2-8-4s "Kanawhas", were also equipped with roller bearings like with the Big Emmas.
 However, the Van Sweringen designs all had Baker valve gear, an engine wheelbase of 42 feet, a boiler pressure of 245 psi, a firebox with 90.3 square feet of grate area, and a cylinder stroke of 34-inches.
-The Pere Marquette and Chesapeake & Ohio Kanawhas also had a stroke of 26-inches, and the Berkshires on the Nickel Plate Road, Pere Marquette, and Chesapeake & Ohio all had 73 tubes.
+The Pere Marquette and Chesapeake & Ohio Kanawhas also had a bore of 26-inches, and the Berkshires on the Nickel Plate Road, Pere Marquette, and Chesapeake & Ohio all had 73 tubes.
 The Wheeling & Lake Erie K-1 Class, meanwhile had 67 tubes.
 The Big Emmas, meanwhile, had Walschaerts valve gear, a 42-foot 4-inch engine wheelbase, a boiler pressure of 265-psi, a firebox grate area of 90.2 square feet, 25-by-32-inch cylinders, and 62 tubes inside the boiler.